 CSF has cells but is Gram-stain negative and no bacteria can be cultured on standard media.
 Causes include:

-- Viral infection - eg, mumps, echovirus, Coxsackievirus, HSV and herpes zoster virus, HIV, measles, influenza, arboviruses.
+- Viral infection - eg, enteroviruses (echovirus, Coxsackievirus), mumps, HSV and herpes zoster virus, HIV, measles, influenza, arboviruses.
+Enteroviruses are the most common cause of meningitis in immunocompetent adults in the UK.
+Exact viral aetiology differs between countries.

 - Fungal infection: fungal meningitis is rare but can be life-threatening.
 People with immunodeficiency (eg, AIDS, leukaemia, immunosuppressant medication) are at higher risk.
 Fungal causes of meningitis include infection with Cryptococcus, Histoplasma and Coccidioides species.